Stephen Spender: Personal life

-Spencer had multiple relationships with both men and women during his life.
+Spender had multiple relationships with both men and women during his life.
 In 1933, he fell in love with Tony Hyndman, and they lived together from 1935 to 1936.
 In 1934, Spender had an affair with Muriel Gardiner.
 In a letter to Christopher Isherwood in September 1934, he wrote, "I find boys much more attractive, in fact I am rather more than usually susceptible, but actually I find the actual sexual act with women more satisfactory, more terrible, more disgusting, and, in fact, more everything".
 In December 1936, shortly after the end of his relationship with Hyndman, Spender fell in love with and married Inez Pearn after an engagement of only three weeks.
 The marriage broke down in 1939.
 In 1941, Spender married Natasha Litvin, a concert pianist.
 The marriage lasted until his death.
-Their daughter, Elizabeth Spender, previously an actress, was married to the Australian actor and satirist Barry Humphries until his death in April 2023, and their son, Matthew Spender, is married to the daughter of the Armenian artist Arshile Gorky.
+Their daughter, Elizabeth Spender, previously an actress, was married to the Australian actor and satirist Barry Humphries until his death in April 2023, and their son, Matthew Spender, was married to the daughter of the Armenian artist Arshile Gorky.

 Spender's sexuality has been the subject of debate.
 His seemingly changing attitudes have caused him to be labelled bisexual, repressed, latently homophobic, or simply something complex that resists easy labelling.
 Many of his friends in his earlier years were gay.
 Spender had many affairs with men in his earlier years, most notably Hyndman, who was called "Jimmy Younger" in his memoir World Within World.
 After his affair with Muriel Gardiner, he shifted his focus to heterosexuality, but his relationship with Hyndman complicated both that relationship and his short-lived marriage to Pearn.
 His marriage to Litvin in 1941 seems to have marked the end of his romantic relationships with men but not the end of all homosexual activity, as his unexpurgated diaries have revealed.
 Subsequently, he toned down homosexual allusions in later editions of his poetry.
 The following line was revised in a republished edition: "Whatever happens, I shall never be alone.
 I shall always have a boy, a railway fare, or a revolution" to "Whatever happens, I shall never be alone.
 I shall always have an affair, a railway fare, or a revolution".
 Nevertheless, he was a founding member of the Homosexual Law Reform Society, which lobbied for the repeal of British sodomy laws.
 Spender sued author David Leavitt for allegedly using his relationship with "Jimmy Younger" in Leavitt's While England Sleeps in 1994.
 The case was settled out of court, with Leavitt removing certain portions from his text.